 125 grams butter

 Oven 150 degrees celcius

-Melt butter and syrup over low heat, then add boiling water mixed with soda.
-Pour into mixed dry ingredients and mix well.
+Melt the butter and syrup over a low heat, then add boiling water mixed with the bicarb soda.
+Pour the liquid into the combined dry ingredients and mix well.

-Bake 20 minutes then leave to cool on trays.
-Store in an airtight container once cool.
+Bake for 20 minutes then leave to cool on trays.
+If you manage to not gorge on your spoils, store the remaining biscuits in an airtight container (once cool).